tristanbes/qiubaiying.github.io/_posts/2020-04-08-state-of-wordpress-in-2019.md

 ⚠️ Provide a way to configure your plugin through environment variables, and use a fallback using the database if the environement variable is not found.
 `Environment variables > Database`; This allow us to automate plugins installation and put all the configuration in one place.

 ⚠️ Provide a way to install your plugin with **composer**, it requires a `composer.json` file with 10 lines of code at the minimum.
 Just watch some examples [here](https://github.com/deliciousbrains/wp-amazon-s3-and-cloudfront/blob/master/composer.json), [here](https://github.com/awesomemotive/WP-Mail-SMTP/blob/master/composer.json#L4) or [here](https://github.com/Yoast/wordpress-seo/blob/trunk/composer.json).
-The next step is to tag your releases using [Github Releases](https://github.com/deliciousbrains/wp-migrate-db/releases) and submit your package to [packagist.org](https://packagist.org/packages/submit) by entering the Github URL of your repository.
+The next step is to tag your releases using [Github Releases](https://github.com/deliciousbrains/wp-migrate-db/releases) respecting SemVer and submit your package to [packagist.org](https://packagist.org/packages/submit) by entering the Github URL of your repository.

 ⚠️ Support [maintained version of PHP](https://www.php.net/supported-versions.php)